-The slide depicts Google Earth aerial images of the property from 2014 and 2018 and a floodplain map.
+The slide depicts Google Earth aerial images of the property from 2014 and 2018 and a floodplain map,

 The presentation included Google Earth images for reference.
 In the top right image from 2018, a red line indicates the boundary where the fill ends on each property, both to the north and south.
-The lower right image illustrates how the fill contributes to flooding on Mr. Long's property, with the fill on Mr. Long's property only extending in a limited way to protect and prevent property damage to his buildings .
-Mr. Long also noted the presence of an enormous deck on the property south of theirs, to illustrate that his requested porch decking was quite small in comparison .
+The lower right image illustrates how the fill contributes to flooding on their property, with their fill serving to protect and prevent property damage.
+Mr. Long also noted the presence of an enormous deck on the property south of theirs, which could further exacerbate flooding issues.

 Moving to the top left satellite image from 2014, it was evident that neighbouring properties underwent fill and deck construction after the RVCA policies came into effect in the 1990s.
-Mr. Long emphasized the difficulty in perceiving the severity of a threat, that a property as small as his could have in raising flood levels, particularly in the context of the floodplain.
+Mr. Long emphasized the difficulty in comprehending the impact of changes to their small property on flooding threats, particularly in the context of the floodplain.

-He proceeded to review Section 1.1 Article a) of the RVCA's regulations, which stipulate that new development must result in no significant impact on expected flood levels or velocities.
-Mr. Long contested the RVCA's interpretation of Section 1.1 Article a) arguing that it used the phrase "no significant impact" where RVCA used the more final phrase "no impact" Additionally, he referenced Section 2.1, which addresses minor removal or placement of fill/minor site grading, stating that RVCA had stated it had "not been demonstrated that the work requested as part of the revised application will result in no negative impacts on the floodplain."
-He questioned the discrepancy between the policy stating "no significant impact" and the RVCA's interpretation of the policy meaning as "no impact."
-Mr. Long argued that he was within RVCA policy because while there could be some level of impact, it would be so small and insignificant so as to not affect flood levels or velocities.
+He proceeded to review Section 1.1 of the RVCA's regulations, which stipulate that new development must result in no significant impact on flood levels or velocities.
+Mr. Long contested the RVCA's interpretation of their application, arguing that it did not demonstrate "no impact" as required, but rather "no significant impact."
+Additionally, he referenced Section 2.1, which addresses minor removal or placement of fill, stating that it had not been demonstrated that the work requested would have "no impact."
+He questioned the discrepancy between the policy stating "significant impact" and the RVCA's interpretation of "no impact."
 He argued that the additional fill requested was intended solely to mitigate flood damage to their buildings, providing specific details about the extent and height of the fill on their property compared to neighbouring properties.